rl-institut/super-repo/docs/development/continuous-integration/index.md

 !!!
 Warning "Missing"
     Refer to our comprehensive guide on configuring `tox` for detailed instructions.

+!!!
+Info "Run test on multiple platforms"
+    Our Tox environments are executed on all major platofrms including windows, linux and macos.

 ### Configure Continuous Integration using GitHub Actions